-We are preparing to release a couple of new features related to spaces that will give users a new level of resolution on their sustainability performance data.
+In October, we released a couple of new features related to spaces that will give users a new level of resolution on their sustainability performance data.

-The first changes are:
+The first changes were:

 What does this mean for you?

-Affected sites will no longer have the floor area of their spaces synced with ENERGY STAR (all other syncing with ENERGY STAR will continue).
+Affected sites no longer have the floor area of their spaces synced with ENERGY STAR (all other syncing with ENERGY STAR will continue).
 This is because sites typically do not have common area and leasable area broken out separately in ENERGY STAR.
 We believe that this breakout is critical to giving users a clearer picture of how different spaces at a site are driving sustainability performance.

 If you have questions, feel free to reach out to us.